phoenixframework/phoenix/deployment/E_heroku.md

 $ git commit -m "Initial commit"
 ```

-You can learn more about how Heroku is using Git [here](https://devcenter.heroku.com/articles/git#tracking-your-app-in-git).
+Heroku offers some great information on how it is using Git [here](https://devcenter.heroku.com/articles/git#tracking-your-app-in-git).

 ## Signing up for Heroku